 - whether the consultancy has an accredited quality system (ISO 9000 or equivalent)

-It might also be appropriate to ask the consultants whether they would have any conflict of interest in undertaking the work and whether they will have qualified staff available at the time you want the job done.
+It might also be appropriate to ask the consultants whether they have any conflict of interest in undertaking the work and whether they will have qualified staff available at the time you want the job done.

-Engaging your contaminated land consultant
+Engaging a consultant

 Engaging a site auditor